 Use these plugins at your own risk.
 No warranty is provided.

-or join the OWRX+ Telegram Chat.
+For support, contact LZ2SLL or join the OWRX+ Telegram Chat.

-Q: My plugin changes are not visible after editing init.js
+Q: My plugin changes are not visible after editing init.js.

-A: If using Raspberry Pi images, restart varnish
+A: If using Raspberry Pi images, restart varnish and nginx as described above.

 Q: Where do I put my local plugins?

-folder of your OpenWebRX+ installation.
+A: In the htdocs/plugins/receiver or htdocs/plugins/map folder of your OpenWebRX+ installation.

 Q: How do I load a plugin from a URL?

-A: Use Plugins.load('https://.../plugin_name/plugin_name.js');
+A: Use Plugins.load('https://.../plugin_name/plugin_name.js'); in your init.js.

 This project is licensed under the MIT License.